The Ultimate Guide to Setting Up Classrooms: The Schedule

 Using the Teaching Intervention Plan from Step 1 helps to organize how much time each student needs in different types of activities (e.g., small group, large group, social interaction, etc.).
 From that I create my schedule.

 Clearly this is a somewhat simplified version, but you can check out examples of all different ages of schedules and more about my process in the links below.
-Just click the pictures.
+Just click the links below.

 Post Round-Up with Examples